 - IF your funding is LESS than your student fees, you will be responsible for making arrangements to pay the balance.

 If you wish to use funds that are being paid to you through your supervisor's grant/contract, the supervisor must provide you with a letter stating the amount and period of the funding.
-Take this letter to Student Accounts.
-The letter is required prior to the fee deadlines outlined in the Academic Calendar.
+This letter must be forwarded to Student Accounts and Payroll.
+The letter is required prior to the start date of the semester.

 In an emergency, you should go to the Valley Regional Hospital in Kentville.
 This is approximately a 20 minute drive from Wolfville.

 If you are in need of a family doctor, please call (902) 424-3047.
 This is an automated service.
 Leave your name, phone number and area of residence and someone will return your call if there is a doctor taking patients in your area.

 If you have been invited to participate at a conference and are looking for funding to attend, please try the following avenues:

 3. Apply for conference funding through Graduate Studies; and/or

 The Leave of Absence policies are covered in another section of our website.
 Please see: http://gradstudies.acadiau.ca/Leaves_Extensions.html

 If a student is 1 semester away from their maximum time limits of curriculum to complete the degree, they must apply for an extension to continue in the program.
 To request an extension, please visit: http://gradstudies.acadiau.ca/Leaves_Extensions.html